netspective-labs/attest/lib/datalog/README.md

 ## Developer Guide

 This guide teaches you how to turn JSON into Datalog facts using a tiny, deterministic engine and composable projection plugins.
-We start simple (junior-friendly) and gradually add power (for seniors).
+We start simple and gradually add power (for advanced functionality).

 ### What you get